Q: What is Amazon EMR?

 Q: What are different cluster states?

-STARTING – The cluster provisions, starts, and configures EC2 instances.
+STARTING – The cluster starts by configuring EC2 instances.

 BOOTSTRAPPING – Bootstrap actions are being executed on the cluster.